Copper90/Copper90/README.md

 I`m Copper.

 ## Here are some things about me.
-- 🔭 I’m currently working on a ad blocker
+- 🔭 I’m currently being an idiot

 - 🌱 I’m currently learning HTML, javascript, and batch.

 - 😄 Pronouns: He/Him

-- ⚡ Fun fact: I know lua

 <!--
 **Copper90/Copper90** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.